gasabr/10khours/README.md

 a site that will show how you spend your time based on data from Google Calendar

 ### TODO:

+- Period model
-- forget password ...
+- restoring password
-+ get credential for each user
-+ new registration form
-+ "except User.DoesNotExist:" this should not occur
-- clear db from `python-social-auth`
+- refreshing tokens

-- tests
+- tests for everything
 - should pickle be listed in requirements?